CalebC-RW/sample-microservice/README.md

     * depends on `sample-rest`

 ## Sample Service Consumer
-This service demonstrates how the OpenFeign client is used.
+This service demonstrates how the OpenFeign client can be used.
 The only configuration needed is the location of the service it is consuming (see `/src/main/resources/application.yml`).

 To start the consumer service (port 8088), run: